 Ouija, more than any other recent movie like it, represents the final nail in the coffin of theatrical horror, and serves as yet another reminder that true horror fans are better off staying home when the next big movie comes out.
 The only place you’re going to find good horror these days is on TV and VOD, so you’re better off popping a bag of popcorn and making friends with your couch, your remote and the streaming platform of your choosing.

 The sad truth is that theatrical horror movies aren’t made for horror fans anymore, they’re made for bored teenage girls who want to be caught off guard with cheap jump scares, while they’re busy yapping away and texting their friends.
-That’s who crap like this caters to, and I can almost guarantee that the target audience will not only eat it up, but they’ll also go out to Toys R Us and buy a Ouija board immediately afterwards.
+That’s who crap like this caters to, and I can almost guarantee that the target audience will not only eat it up, but they’ll also go out to Toys R Us and buy a Ouija board immediately afterward.

 You win, Blumhouse.
 You win again.